 - Participate in social, religious, and community activity

-As a family member, you also have the right to meet with the nursing facility, their residents, and the families of those individuals.
+As a family member, you have the right to meet with the nursing facility, its residents, and the families of those individuals.
 If you believe your loved one’s nursing home violated any of these rights, you also have the right to take legal action on their behalf with the help of our attorneys.

 What Are the Types of Nursing Home Abuse?

 Elder abuse can occur in several forms.
 While some of the abuse can happen because a person who is supposed to provide care has malicious intentions, it can also occur when there aren’t enough nursing home staff members.

 Not having enough people can mean they’re overworked and can’t get to every resident to attend to all of their needs.
 This is no excuse for abuse or neglect to occur, but it does mean that some residences aren’t run as well as others.

 The different types of elder abuse that may occur in Maryland nursing facilities include: